Hygiene in the United States

 • Recyclable materials should be rinsed and placed in designated bins.

 • Do not put egg shells, bones, or fruit or vegetable peels down the sink drain or disposal.
-Do not put objects, such as hair, down the bathroom sink, bathtub drains, or toilets.

 • Only toilet paper should be flushed down the toilet.